Answering the Job Interview Question: "How Much Money Do You Want to Earn?"

 TRAP: This is a delicate topic.
-The recruiter wants to know if the company pays more or less than average.
+The recruiter wants to know if the company pays more or less than the average salary.

-TRICK: If you want to earn more, use this salesman tactic: never mention a price until the recruiter says how much s/he can pay.
+TRICK: If you want to earn more, use this salesman tactic: never mention a price until the recruiter says how much he/she can pay.

-Of course, this is happening throughout the interview – you are targeting your expectations to whatever expectations the recruiter expresses.
+Of course, this is happening throughout the interview – you are targeting your expectations at whichever expectations the recruiter expresses.
 In this instance, to maximize your earning power, use the following strategy:

-Research the average salary in your specific market and compare it to your ex-salary.
+Research the average salary in your specific market and compare it to your previous salary.

 Research what the average minimum is in your specific market.

 Use these numbers as a basis to answer the question, "What salary do you expect?"
-If the recruiter says she can pay only the minimum, then what the heck?
-It's the low-end company.
+If the recruiter says that he/she can pay only the minimum, then what the heck?
+It's a low-end company.

-Most companies won't pay the new guy more on the first day.
-So expect a cut from your salary (unless you happen to be the well-known pro).
+Most companies won't pay the new guy more on his first day.
+So, expect a cut from your salary (unless you happen to be the well-known pro).
 Companies can't pay more simply because you might address their issues.
 You earn more when you actually demonstrate that you can solve the company's daily problems.
 That's what a trial period is all about.

-If the job interview goes well, negotiate the path for your career and checkpoints when your salary should be increased.
-Usually, this is done in a second interview.
+If the job interview goes well, negotiate the path forward for your career and checkpoints when your salary could be increased.
+Usually this is done in a second interview.